SN-CRISP/CRISP/index.md

 ![Image](instpol.jpg)

 - **Moon polarization patterns in the Sky (PI: B. Pereira)**:<br/>
 The scattering from the Moon in the sky produces a polarization pattern that needs to be corrected for when performing polarimetric observations in the night.
-We are investigating the observed pattern taken with FORS2-VLT data compared with single scattering and multiple scattering models.
+We investigate the observed pattern taken with FORS2-VLT data compared with single Rayleigh and Mie scattering and multiple scattering models.

 <p align="center">
 <img src="moonpol.jpg" alt="alt text" width=450 height=300>